spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

   ![A view of the Kubernetes pack editor with a YAML configuration](/clusters_site-deployment_model-profile_byoos-pack-yaml.png)

-10. In the pack editor, you must update the `system.uri` parameter.
+10. Update the `system.uri` parameter in the pack editor.
 Use the custom OS image you created in the EdgeForge process.
 Refer to the EdgeForge [Build Images](/clusters/edge/edgeforge-workflow/build-images) guide if you are missing a custom OS image.
 The following is an example configuration using a custom OS image.

   <br />